 At Risk Advising Program

 The purpose of the "At-Risk Intrusive Advising Program" is to determine those students who are “at-risk” of academic failure based on specific defining criteria and facilitate their college success by strengthening their areas of weakness through intrusive advising techniques (questionnaires, surveys, interaction, tracking, and monitoring).
-This will be done by strengthening collaborative efforts between Career & Advising Services, academic advisors, and other campus resources in a concentrated effort to invest in our students.
+With the aid of intrusive advising campaign practices, Career & Advising Services will collaborate with invested parties to further the academic success, retention, and persistence of our students.

 Students who are considered “at-risk”:

 - Conditionally Admitted students - see Freshman - Provisional Admission

 - First-year students with midterm grades below 2.0